Unsure what 'hot', 'sore' or 'unwell' is in Te Reo? Then a new game app for teaching common health terms used in Māori could be for you.

 A game was seen as both a fun way of learning but also providing professional development to help health professionals, like nurses, engage with patients who use Te Reo Māori.

 Pitama said a colleague at Te Tumu, Professor Poia Rewi, developed the original Aki app as a fun game for families wanting to learn Māori vocabulary.
-The game has now been adapted to focus on words (kupu) used in health environment
+The game has now been adapted to focus on words (kupu) used in the health environment.

 Pitama said the words used in the game are built on an evidence-based glossary of commonly-used words in Te Reo that Māori patients would be likely to use in a health setting.